-Guest post by Alana:
+Guest post by Fitness Trainer Alana Mears:

 Blueberries – YUM!
 Blueberries are an essential ingredient in my house – they are one of the strongest antioxidant fruits out there, help with disease and aging [a big one for us girls!], help with reducing belly fat and more.